SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/registering-lwm2m-devices.md

 </table>

 {{< c8y-admon-info >}}
-Firmware updates are also supported for the registration of unsecured devices as well as PSK-secured devices.
+Firmware updates are also supported for the registration of unsecured devices as well as secured devices.
 For more information, see [Managing firmware](/device-management-application/managing-device-data/#managing-firmware).
 {{< /c8y-admon-info >}}

 ### Duplicate LWM2M devices {#duplicate-lwm2m-devices}